Characters & personas

 talkativeness |

-How readily the character speaks (used in group chats). |
+How readily the character speaks, especially in groups. |

-| Depth-prompt (+ depth) | A note inserted at a fixed depth in the conversation. |
+| Depth prompt | A note inserted at a fixed depth in the conversation. |

-Embedded lorebook (character_book) |
+Embedded lorebook / World Info. |

 extensions |

-Opaque extra data from other apps. |
+Opaque data from other apps, preserved on round trip. |

-- a name,
+- name,

-- a description,
+- description,

-- an avatar,
+- avatar,

-Any character can become a persona in one step with Add as persona.
-When it converts, Pyre auto-swaps {{char}} and {{user}} in the card's example dialogue so the speech rhythm reads as yours — turning a card you like into a playable self.
-The character's mini-gallery images are copied over to the new persona too.
+Any character can become a persona with Add as persona.
+Pyre auto-swaps {{char}} and {{user}} in example dialogue so the speech rhythm reads as yours.
+The character's mini-gallery images are copied to the new persona too.

 Organizing your library

-As your collection grows, Pyre gives you several ways to keep it manageable:
+As your collection grows, Pyre gives you:

-- Search — find by name.
+- Search by name and text.

-Per-chat character snapshots
+Per-chat snapshots